tzahifadida/pgln/README.md

 A robust PostgreSQL Listen/Notify library built on top of [pgx](https://github.com/jackc/pgx).

+⭐️ Please Star This Project

+If you find this project useful, please consider giving it a star ⭐️ on GitHub.
+It helps others find the project and shows your support!

 ## Motivation

 PostgreSQL's Listen/Notify feature provides a basic pub/sub mechanism.
 One common use case is simple cache synchronization for downstream services without the need for additional services like Redis or RabbitMQ.